Anuj1718/DSBDA-Laboratory/README.md

 ## 📜 License

-This repository is licensed under the MIT License.
+This project is licensed under the MIT License.
 ```

 ---